FOR IMMEDIATE RELEASE

 US WOMEN WINNING THE RIGHT TO VOTE IN 1920

-TAKE NOTE— 2020 is an election year in the United States.
-And on August 26, 2020, the US population will be focused on the national observance of US women voting for the past 100 years.
+TAKE NOTE— 2020 was an election year in the United States.
+And on August 26, 2020, the US population was focused on the national observance of US women voting for the past 100 years.

-“There are millions of descendants of the first wave of the women’s rights movement, like me, in the United States.
-We’re busy planning how to celebrate in 2020,” says Marguerite Kearns, the granddaughter of Edna Kearns (1882-1934), a New York State women’s rights activist.
-Edna Kearns is best known for her “Spirit of 1776” suffrage campaign wagon, now in the collection of the New York State Museum in Albany, NY, where the iconic vehicle will be exhibited in 2020.
+“There are millions of descendants of the women’s rights movement, like me, in the United States.
+We were busy during 2020 celebrating,” said Marguerite Kearns, the granddaughter of Edna Kearns (1882-1934), a New York State women’s rights activist.
+Edna Kearns is best known for her “Spirit of 1776” suffrage campaign wagon, now in the collection of the New York State Museum in Albany, NY.

-THE UPCOMING EVENTS DURING A PRESIDENTIAL ELECTION YEAR
+THE 2020 EVENTS DURING A PRESIDENTIAL ELECTION YEAR

-Statues will be unveiled during 2020 across the nation.
-Cultural events and celebrations will mark the centennial, as well as special exhibits, historic street markers, fairs, forums, parades, programs, conventions, theatre, musical performances, publications, and much more.
+Statues were unveiled during 2020 across the nation.
+Cultural events and celebrations marked the centennial, as well as special exhibits, historic street markers, fairs, forums, parades, programs, conventions, theatrical and musical performances, publications, and much more.
 Seneca Falls, NY and the surrounding upstate Finger Lakes region, is considered the cradle of the US women’s rights movement.
-Seneca Falls, NY will be a popular cultural heritage tourism destination.

 “Many people refer to the early stage of women’s activism, from 1848 to 1920, as the suffrage movement,” Kearns continued.
-“It is also known as the first wave, upon which later waves of women’s rights activism have been built.”
-The years from the 1960s through the 1980s are considered the second wave, with the 1990s to the present day referred to as the third and fourth waves.
+“Some believe the suffrage movement, also known as the early women’s rights movement, goes back to the start of our nation.
+The years from the 1960s through the 1980s are considered the mid-point of women’s activism in the 20th century.
+The 1990s to the present day are also referred to as the contemporary movement.”

-August 26th in 2020 commemorates the centennial of the ratification and passage of the 19th Amendment to the US Constitution in 1920.
+August 26th in 2020 commemorated the centennial of the ratification and passage of the 19th Amendment to the US Constitution in 1920, although events and observances took place all year.
 The amendment guaranteed US women the right to vote in local, state, and national elections.
 August 26th is also called Women’s Equality Day, an observance set aside by the US Congress in 1971.
-The National Women’s History Project has announced a campaign to make August 26th a national holiday.
+Across the nation there are an increasing number of Americans anxious to make August 26th a national holiday.

-The Stanton/Anthony statue in NYC’s Central Park will be unveiled on August 26, 2020.
-The Turning Point Suffragist Memorial is scheduled to open in Lorton, Virginia.
+The Stanton/Anthony/Truth statue in NYC’s Central Park was unveiled on August 26, 2020.
+The Turning Point Suffragist Memorial delayed its opening in Lorton, Virginia.
 An announcement about a national women’s trail consisting of plaques, historic buildings, street markers, and more will be a headliner in the news.